 - Planche holds

-If you have access to a Power Tower with slightly elevated, parallel-to-the-floor handholds, use these to have a neutral grip when performing any and all push-up variations.
+If you have access to a Power Tower with slightly elevated, parallel-to-the-floor hand grip option, use these to have a neutral grip when performing any and all push-up variations.

 If you notice, we left out a few calisthenics exercises; that’s because the other ones don’t require any equipment whatsoever.
-So, the Power Tower, combined with open space, should cover 100% of your bodyweight exercise needs.
+So, the Power Tower, combined with open space, should cover 100% of your bodyweight exercises.